christopherwaltham/UBC_PHYS_Python-crash-course/2. Arduino for Data Collection/README.md

 # 2. Arduino for Data Collection

+## Introduction
+Now, we are ready to start working with microprocessors.
+For this course, we will use the [Arduino Nano](https://store.arduino.cc/usa/arduino-nano) which is a small board based on the [ATmega328P](https://www.microchip.com/wwwproducts/en/ATmega328p) microcontroller.

+To directly program the Arduino Nano, you will have to use C++.
+Learning two programming languages at once is not easy.
+What we have done instead, is upload code to the boards so that you can control it by sending commands from your computer through UART (see definition above).
+In Python, you will write code that runs on your computer, and that will send messages to the Arduino to control it.
+We will use the Arduino-Python library to achieve this.

 ## Terms
 The following list gives a brief explanation of each of the main concepts, with a link you can follow to find more information.